nasrokamora/app6/README.md

 # 🎬 Movies & TV Shows Website

-Welcome to the updated version of the Movies & TV Shows project!
+Welcome to the Movies & TV Shows project!
 This project, built with modern web technologies and frameworks, has been enhanced with a brand-new movie streaming feature.
 Enjoy a seamless, high-quality streaming experience directly on the site.

 Check out the live demo: https://magix-movies.vercel.app
 ---